 On November 22, 2019, the Company issued 8.25% unsecured debentures convertible into common shares of the Company in the aggregate principal amount of \$27,500 (the "Convertible Debentures").
 Each Convertible Debenture is convertible into common shares at the option of the holder at a conversion price of \$3.00 per common share (the "Conversion Price").
 In addition, the Convertible Debentures provide the Company with a mandatory conversion right where 25% of the outstanding original principal amount of the Convertible Debentures may be converted into common shares at the Conversion Price at the beginning of years three, four and five following their issue date, provided that no event of default is continuing at the time of conversion.
-The Convertible Debentures will mature on the fifth anniversary of the issue date at which point any remaining principal amount not already converted will be repaid in common shares based on the Conversion Price.
 The Convertible Debentures have been accounted for as a compound financial instrument comprised of: (i) a financial liability component representing the contractual cash flows of 8.25% annual coupon payments and the principal amount payable in cash under certain circumstances; (ii) an equity component representing certain conversion and redemption features; and (iii) the embedded derivative component representing the holder's redemption option in the event of a change in the Company's control, and purchase for cancellation features and classified as a financial liability at FVTPL.